The Bristal Assisted Living Blog

 Caregiving can be physically, mentally, and emotionally tiring.
 Social workers understand the struggles caregivers face and can provide a listening ear when needed most.

-In addition to a shoulder to lean on, social workers can help you develop a care plan that may include self-care strategies or recommend counseling.
-Your social worker will check in regularly to ensure you are taking care of yourself and not suffering from burnout.
+In addition to a shoulder to lean on, social workers can help you develop a care plan that may include self-care strategies or counseling.
+Your social worker will check in regularly to ensure you take care of yourself and aren’t suffering from burnout.

 As your loved one progresses into the middle and later stages of Alzheimer’s disease, you will need to make more decisions on their behalf.
 When should they stop driving?
 Is it safe for them to live alone?
 Who will pay their bills?
 The list can seem overwhelming.

 Tension over treatment recommendations or caregiving roles is also common.
-Social workers are experts at guiding families through the decision-making process and helping family members navigate relational hurdles.
+Social workers are experts at guiding families through decision-making and helping family members navigate relational hurdles.

 More Caregiver Resources